shymochkaa/explore-tech-germany-website/README.md

 ## 📍 Project Overview

 Explore Germany is a responsive website designed to showcase the diverse cities and tech landscape of Germany. **This project was created as part of [Scrimba Frontend Developer Career Path](https://scrimba.com/learn/frontend) assignment.
-Section- Responsive Design** The site highlights various German cities, focusing on their technological innovations, cultural significance, and unique characteristics.
+Section - Responsive Design.** The site highlights various German cities, focusing on their technological innovations, cultural significance, and unique characteristics.

 ## 🌟 Key Features